nats-io/nats-connector-framework/README.md

 If not using maven, ensure your classpath includes the most current nats-connector-framework and jnats archives, as well as java archives compatible with commons-pool2-2.4.2.jar, slf4j-simple-1.7.14.jar, slf4j-api-1.7.14.jar, jnats-0.3.1.jar, and json-20151123.jar.

-## Apcera Supported Plugins
+## Supported Plugins

 * [Redis Publish/Subscribe](https://github.com/nats-io/nats-connector-redis)

 ## Contributing
 Contributing is easy - develop a connector and provide us link to your repository through one of our [communication channels](http://www.nats.io/community).
 We highly suggest you join the NATS slack community!

 Using the framework is optional - you can develop a connector in your technology of preference.
-An accepted connector will get you a limited edition NATS hoodie!

 ### Guidelines for Acceptance